Women's education in the United States: 20th century

 1984: The U.S. Supreme Court's 1984 ruling Grove City College v.
 Bell held that Title IX applied only to those programs receiving direct federal aid.
 The case reached the Supreme Court when Grove City College disagreed with the Department of Education's assertion that it was required to comply with Title IX.
 Grove City College was not a federally funded institution; however, they did accept students who were receiving Basic Educational Opportunity Grants through a Department of Education program.
 The Department of Education's stance was that, because some of its students were receiving federal grants, the school was receiving federal assistance and Title IX applied to it.
 The Court decided that since Grove City College was only receiving federal funding through the grant program, only that program had to be in compliance.
 The ruling was a major victory for those opposed to Title IX, as it made many institutions' sports programs outside of the rule of Title IX and, thus, reduced the scope of Title IX.

+1985: Daphne L. Smith became the first African-American woman to earn a Ph.D. in mathematics at the Massachusetts Institute of Technology (MIT).

-1986–1987: For the first time, more master's degrees are conferred on women than men in the United States.
+1986–1987: For the first time, more master's degrees were conferred on women than men in the United States.
 More master's degrees have been conferred on women every year since.

-1987: Johnnetta Cole became the first African-American president of Spelman College.
+1987: Johnnetta Cole became the first African-American woman president of Spelman College.

-1988: The Civil Rights Restoration Act was passed in 1988 which extended Title IX coverage to all programs of any educational institution that receives any federal assistance, both direct and indirect.
+1988: The Civil Rights Restoration Act of 1987 was passed in 1988, which extended Title IX coverage to all programs of any educational institution that receives any federal assistance, both direct and indirect.

+1988: Diana L. Hayes became the first African-American woman to earn a Doctor of Sacred Theology (Catholic University of Louvain Belgium).